-In the example below, steps 1-3 create an ASP.NET Web Part just as you would for consumption in ASP.NET outside of the Oracle WebCenter WSRP Producer for .NET, and steps 5-8 add the Web Part to the Oracle WebCenter WSRP Producer for .NET.
-Refer to the Microsoft documentation for more details on how to create Web Parts from User Controls protected void Page\Load(object sender, EventArgs e)
+In the example below, steps 1-3 create an ASP.NET Web Part just as you would for consumption in ASP.NET outside a WSRP producer, and steps 5-8 add the Web Part to the Oracle WebCenter WSRP Producer for .NET.
+Refer to the Microsoft documentation for more details on how to create Web Parts from User Controls (http://msdn.microsoft.com/en-us/magazine/cc300767.aspx).

-(http://msdn.microsoft.com/en-us/magazine/cc300767.aspx).

-- Open a Visual Studio Web Application Project and create a Web User Control named TestPreferences.ascx. - 2.
-Add three labels named lblStringPref, lblBooleanPref, and lblEnumPref. - Create three properties that include the [Personalizable, WebBrowsable] attribute.
+- 1. Open a Visual Studio Web Application Project and create a Web User Control named TestPreferences.ascx. - 2.
+Add three labels named lblStringPref, lblBooleanPref, and 1blEnumPref. - 3.
+Create three properties that include the [Personalizable, WebBrowsable] attribute.
 Match the label display values to the properties as shown in the example code below: